 “I realized I was more proud watching other artists grow and being a part of that growth than I ever was about my own music.”

 As the movement grew, the work involved began to outweigh what Kervabon herself could tackle.
 Thus, the #WomenCrush movement became #WomenCrush Music the nonprofit organization.
-Now with its own chapters across the US and Canada, each city is host to their own showcases and headed by their own chapter leaders.
+Now with its own chapters across the US and Canada, each city is host to its own showcases and headed by its own chapter leaders.
 Kervabon herself oversees all Portland operations, and another Portland artist, Kingsley, watches over it all.

 Kingsley, real name Moe Lincoln, is the Queen of Operations, or QOO, for #WomenCrush.
 After meeting Kervabon in March of last year through one of the Jade Lounge showcases, a friendship was ignited.
 Now, as the QOO for the nonprofit, Lincoln oversees all the chapter leaders in every city, making sure they’re booking the venues and doing the work that will keep #WomenCrush afloat.

 Lincoln herself faced many challenges in the industry that made the work Kervabon was doing with her organization stand out.

 “As a woman, some people don’t treat you as a musician,” she says.
 “I had someone comment on a song I posted saying, ‘Your voice sounds yummy.’
 Would you ever say that to a man?”

 In her own music, Lincoln seeks to push the boundaries of genre.
 This bold creativity boasts even more obstacles for her as a woman of color in the industry.